What is a Reverse Sales Tax Audit?

 How PMBA Can Help

 PM Business Advisors can provide you with a team of Recovery Engineers to close this gap.
-Recovery Engineers assist companies with locating and recovering overpayments and assist in process improvements to assure it does not happen again.
+Recovery Engineers assist companies with locating and recovering overpayments and assist in process improvements to ensure it does not happen again.
 Our team has over 15 years of experience and has helped companies identify and recover over $200M in sales tax.

 When it comes to sales and use tax, size doesn’t matter.
 Our team has had success in finding $250K in overpayments for companies with as little as $25M in revenue.